This article is for Time Doctor 2. If you’re using the original

 The Chrome extension inserts a start/stop button into Jira, Trello, Teamwork Projects, Asana, and all the other apps that it integrates with.

-The Chrome extension syncs with the desktop app, so any task and time tracked using the Chrome extension will appear in the desktop app as well as in reports for your account on the Time Doctor website.
+The Chrome extension syncs with the desktop app, so any tasks and time tracked using the Chrome extension will appear in the desktop app as well as in reports for your account on the Time Doctor website.

-You can install the Chrome extension from this page.
+You can install the Chrome extension here.